end-of-game/cloudunit/cu-clair/README.md

 4. When updates to vulnerability metadata occur, a webhook containg the affected images can be configured to page or block deployments.
 Our goal is to enable a more transparent view of the security of container-based infrastructure.
 Thus, the project was named Clair after the French term which translates to clear, bright, transparent.

-# Requirements
+# 1. Requirements

     - docker daemon 1.17 minimum (tested)
     - docker-compose
     - docker API client and server should be the same version
     - make sure that your docker register is running
+    - clairctl version 1.2 minimum

+# 2. Configurations

+  - Clair config.yml should spécify in order to avoid bugs
+  - image name should be `[nameImage]` but not `[myImageName/namespace]`, if not Clair will looking for a registry
+  - Dockercompose file: use clair-git repo to avoid bugs

 If it's necessary, update your docker machine with `docker-machine upgrade`.

-# Automatic installer Clair and clairctl
+# 3. Installer for Clair/clairctl

 Install automatically clair and clairctl using `install.sh`.